The host dark matter haloes of the first quasars

 Observationally-derived luminosity functions at $z \, = \, 6$ \citep[e.g.][]{Bouwens:21} have a lower normalisation (green data points) than even the luminosity function obtained for the `low-mass' sample.
 This behaviour is expected because though less extreme than in the `high-mass' sample, `low-mass' haloes are still very massive in the context of the $z \, = \, 6$ Universe and their environment should still be regarded as biased.
 Selecting the two least massive haloes from within the `low-mass' sample (\texttt{LM-1} and \texttt{LM-2}) yields the luminosity functions shown with black, dashed curves in the top panel of Figure~\ref{fig:lumfunction}.
 These luminosity functions are in much closer agreement with data from \citet{Bouwens:21}.

 The bottom panel of Figure~\ref{fig:lumfunction} gives the predicted median cumulative number of \oiii \, emitters as a function of \oiii \, (5008 \AA) luminosity.
-Source number counts exclude the quasar host galaxy and are computed within a cylinder with length $2 \, \rm Mpc$ and three different radii (different colours).
+As explained above, this is obtained from the rest-frame UV luminosity computed in post-processing from the simulations using Equation~\ref{eq:oiiiconversion}.
+Source number counts exclude the quasar host galaxy and are computed within a cylinder with length $2 \, \rm Mpc$ and two different radii (different colours).
 The NIRCam observations of \citet{Wang:23} and \citet{Kashino:23} detect sources within fields of view of, respectively, $5.5 \, \rm arcmin^2$, and a rectangle with dimensions $6.5 \times 3.4 \, \rm arcmin^2$.
 To compare, I choose cylinder radii such that their projected areas match the area probed by \citet{Wang:23} (green), and \citet{Kashino:23} (pink).
 Solid curves give results for the `high-mass' sample and dashed curves for the `low-mass' sample.